Traditions at the University of Kentucky

-Throughout their 150+ years of existence, the University of Kentucky has developed numerous traditions and legends share amongst the student body and its alumni.
-Due to their prominence in various colligate sports, many of the traditions at the university are focused on their athletic program.
+Throughout their 150+ years of existence, the University of Kentucky has developed numerous traditions and legends shared among the student body and its alumni.
+Due to their prominence in various collegiate sports, many of the traditions at the university are focused on their athletic program.
 Additionally, due to the university's success in college basketball, the Kentucky Wildcats men's basketball team has existed as a symbol of greater American basketball culture.

 Some of the most well known traditions are the playing of "My Old Kentucky Home" after each sporting event, the "C-A-T-S" spell out and Big Blue Madness.

 Names and branding

 Mascot: Wildcats

 According to the University of Kentucky's "traditions page," the Wildcats nickname came from a 1902 Football game where Kentucky beat Illinois 6–2.
 "Commandant Carbusier, then head of the military department at Kentucky told a group of students in a chapel service following the game that the Kentucky football team had "fought like Wildcats."
 Later the name Wildcats became more and more popular among UK followers as well as with members of the media.
 As a result, the nickname was adopted by the university."